tokenika/eosfactory/docs/cases/why_accounts_are_global.md

 Well, the programmer can be careful not to alter the names.
 But computer-writing is difficult enough bother about name-bookkeeping.

+## The truth is that Python developers do not generally use global variables.

+However, there is plenty globals in any Python program.
+Please, think about one, and tell me why it is global, and not local, or namespace (other than global) variable.

+I bet that the same story can be applied to globals.

 ## Readability of the scripts

 People also ask why *Python*, and not *javascript*.
 We have chosen Python because its inherent drive to readability by a layman: it is possible to write Python code closely resembling natural english.